 When you have to remove most of the soil, one gardening technique you can do is to moisten it.
 Soak the soil in room temperature water for a bit.
 Don’t use hot or cold water since they will just hurt your babies.
 Once soaked, the soil will loosen.
 Give it a gentle swish around the bowl of water to separate the soil from the roots even more.
 If you have to use your fingers, do so as gently as possible.

 Keep Soil from Seeping Out

 Soil could seep out through the drainage holes, especially right after watering.
 That’s a waste of such precious soil.
 Prevent this by placing a plastic mesh or plastic canvas on top of the hole.
 A piece of window screen or coffee filter will also work.
 Some use a layer of pebbles but they take up some of the space that could have been used for the soil.

 If you’re using a terra cotta pot, soak it beforehand.
 Terra cotta is an absorbent material so it will take some of the water away from your plants.
 This will be prevented if the pot is already soaked before you repot your plants.

 After covering the drainage hole, add some of the new potting soil.
 The base soil is necessary for a new root to grow.
 Nestle the plant at the center of the pot.
 Add more soil around the root ball and a bit on top.
 Pat the soil to compress it a bit and even the top.

 Water After Repotting

 Your plants will need some thorough watering after what they went through.
 Give them some water until it seeps through the drainage hole.
-Stop then wait until the water is drained.
-Afterwards, place our pot on a new saucer.
+Stop and wait until the water is drained.
+Afterward, place our pot on a new saucer.